Collinformatics/EnzymeProfiling/README.md

 - For GPU accelleration on an NIVIDA GPU, you will need to install a different version of PyTorch:

+  - Ignore this section if your computer does not have an NVIDIA graphis card.

   If you already ran the previous PyTorch installation, you will need to uninstall it with:

       pip uninstall torch